SupaMafia/awesome-window-manager-config/README.md

 .config file for awesome window manager.

 A minimalistic window manager config. with only essential functions.
+Notice: use with caution.
 It is only tested on lubuntu 20.04 LTS.
-Notice: use with caution.
+And multiscreen stepup could be buggy.
-Thus, this guide assumes that you have many of the applications already such as xorg, a log in manager and etc.
+This guide assumes that you have many of the applications already such as xorg, a login manager and etc.

-The config file loaction is at: ~/.config/awesome/rc.lua. create one if the file does not exist.
+#---------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Dependencies: rofi (run launcher), dmenu, kitty(terminal), compton, nitrogen, pasystray, nm-applet(network manager), pavucontrol (volumeicon has issue switching audio device after start), and dropbox (optional).
+Dependencies: rofi (run launcher), dmenu(run launcher), kitty(terminal), compton, nitrogen, pasystray, nm-applet(network manager), pavucontrol (volumeicon has issue switching audio device after start), and dropbox (optional).
 Then can be installed by:
 - sudo apt update
 - sudo apt full-upgrade
 - sudo apt install suckless-tools kitty compton compton-conf nitrogen pasystray pavucontrol rofi
 - sudo apt install network-manager network-manager-gnome network-manager-pptp
-- and the wm itself sudo apt install awesome
+- and the wm itself: sudo apt install awesome

+Installation:
+- The config file loaction is at: ~/.config/awesome/rc.lua. create one if the file does not exist.
-Installation: replace content of rc.lua and theme.lua.
-And in rc.lua, you need to change the path of theme.lua to the file location. change this line: beautiful.init("/home/$USER_DIR$/.config/awesome/theme.lua"), and theme.lua needs to be at this directory as well: ~/.config/awesome/.
+- Replace content of rc.lua and theme.lua.
+(Backup your old file first).
+And in rc.lua, you need to change the path of theme.lua to the file location. change this line: beautiful.init("/home/$USER_DIR$/.config/awesome/theme.lua")
+- And for the best practice, put theme.lua needs at the same directory with rc.lua: ~/.config/awesome/.

+Theme your applications:
+- use LXappearance (GTK) and qt5ct (qt)
+- you may need to change your environment variables (for example, checking your QT theme by: printenv QT_QPA_PLATFORMTHEME)
+- Adaita-dark applied in the picture

+Other programmes you may need in a window manager:
+- kvantum (more themes)
+- xscreensaver (screen saver and lock screen)
+- gedit/kate/vim (text editor)
+- xterm (another popular terminal)
+- screengrab (screenshot)
+- okular (pdf)
+- vlc (videos)

+#---------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Some potential issues and solutions while using the awesome window manager: